 Bar open late, light fare and entreés available

 * Click here for rating key

 B&O American Brasserie Restaurant Review: Named for the legendary Baltimore & Ohio (B&O) railway line, and located in said railway’s landmark Beaux-Arts headquarters, the B&O American Brasserie looks just as it should: masculine and understatedly sophisticated.
 Think faux-crocodile walls, rich burgundy accents, and design elements based on vintage dining cars and Golden Age railway terminals.
 You may even luck into a train-oriented film showing on the big-screen TV.
 There’s more than atmosphere and nostalgia on tap, though; the upscale comfort menu utilizes eco-friendly ingredients sourced from local produce markets and boutique-scale farms.
-Chef Thomas Dunklin’s dishes are both hearty and elegant.
+Chef Matthew Kane’s dishes are both hearty and elegant.
 Signature choices include a cider-brined pork chop with gigante beans and rapini; smoked and braised lamb shank, corn griddle cakes and chow chow; and Natty Boh roasted chicken.
-Sharable small plates and flatbread pizzas are also part of the mix, and potables are a big deal here; bartender Brendan Dorr is a top Baltimore mixologist.
+Sharable small plates, charcuterie and flatbread pizzas are also part of the mix, and potables are a big deal; bartender Brendan Dorr is a top Baltimore mixologist.